bobusinf/progress/sqli.md

--getting into SQLi
+- getting into SQLi
--got a hold of SQLi syntax, mysql specifically -something about portswigger's xml project seems weird -its that everything i change except for arithmetics triggers "attack detected"
+- got a hold of SQLi syntax, mysql specifically
+- something about portswigger's xml project seems weird
+- its that everything i change except for arithmetics triggers "attack detected"

-i searched for table names, found users, used concat and won the room
+- i searched for table names, found users, used concat and won the room